Skip to main content

 student studying at home

-There’s a distinct difference between regional and national accreditation.
-But both types come with many benefits.
+A high quality nursing program should have both institutional and programmatic accreditation.
 Ideally, an aspiring nurse would choose an accredited nursing program at an accredited institution.

 Quality nursing education prepares graduates for professional licensure, employment, and advanced nursing education.
 It also enables students to apply for financial aid and transfer schools more easily.